PNC to buy FirstBank for $4.1B, expanding to Arizona, Colorado

 NEW YORK (AP) — PNC Financial said Monday that it plans to buy Colorado-based FirstBank for $4.1 billion, giving PNC a substantial presence in the Colorado banking market as well as Arizona.

+“Its deep retail deposit base, unrivaled branch network in Colorado, growing presence in Arizona, and trusted community relationships make it an ideal partner for PNC,” said Bill Demchak, chairman and chief executive officer of PNC, in a statement.

-PNC has been on an acquisition streak in the last few years to made the Pennsylvania-based bank one of the biggest players in retail banking in the country.
+PNC has been on an acquisition streak in the last few years that has made the Pennsylvania bank one of the biggest players in retail banking in the country, as PNC executives like to say “a coast-to-coast banking franchise."
 PNC bought the U.S. operations of Spanish bank BBVA shortly after the pandemic for $11.6 billion.
+The bank has also been opening new branches in multiple markets, but particularly in the Southwest.

 The FirstBank acquisition will make PNC the largest bank in the Denver market, and will give PNC more than 70 branches in Arizona.
 PNC will also grow to roughly $575 billion in assets.